SAP/openui5-docs/docs/App_or_Control_Looks_Odd_ae1e152.md

 <a name="copyae1e1520cf714cd99d966bacf5d6e6b2__section_u1p_wfh_r1b"/>

 ### Resolution

+To solve the issue, you have the following options:

 -   Check whether the `<!DOCTYPE html>` tag is placed at the beginning of each HTML file, before the `<html>` tag.